luigifcruz/node-moodle-scraper/README.md

 ### moodle-scraper

 Very simple Moodle Scraper, tested only with UTFPR-CP Moodle.
-More APIs very soon.
+More API very soon.

 ### Installation